It is the fastest week in media, ladies and gentlemen.

 It's just a guy calls here and says, it's over.

-It's going to bottom out.
+It's going to butt him out.

 He had no answer, really.

-Well, it's just gonna implode on itself.
+Well, it's just going to implode on itself.

-What is gonna implode?
+What is going to implode?

-It may not be a country that offers the same opportunity for prosperity and all that that uh it has been in the past.
+It may not be a country that offers the same opportunity for prosperity and all that that it has been in the past.

 And that's what we're trying to preserve.

-Trying to get some sanity, we're trying to re-establish uh uh, you know, a moral code of decency and all that.
+We're trying to reestablish a moral code of decency and all that.

-I I think what they most people are really worried about is what the Wall Street Journal once called the guardrails that keep everybody on the road morally are gone.
+That's what I think most people, if you really could pin them down, they're really, when you start talking about the collapse of the country, I think what most people are really worried about is what the Wall Street Journal once called the guardrails that keep everybody on the road morally are gone.

-Um yeah, Detroit clearly has collapsed.
+Yeah, Detroit clearly has collapsed.

 Yeah, well, but Detroit's still functioning.

-They still got a mayor, they got a city council, they got people live there to go to work.
+They've got people who live there to go to work.

 Most of the people have gone.